n0dat/Pterosaur-Perimeter/README.md

 <h2> About </h2>

-Pterosaur Perimeter is a 2D Top Down Tower Defense Game.
-It has interesting mechanics such as dynamic weather and natural disasters.
-The enmies can fight back on the towers you place.
+Pterosaur Perimeter is a 2D Top Down Tower Defense Game created in Unity.
+It has interesting mechanics such as natural disasters and enemies fighting back on towers.

-It is made using Unity.

 ***